 What happened to the electrons can happen to whole atoms too.
 At very low temperatures, helium is superfluid, its atoms share a common state.
 After warming up, individual atoms of helium arise.
 They are in a single state superposition of mutual swaps.

 Polarization can be in superposition.
 An example is a photon that is polarized at once horizontally and with the same proportion vertically.
-Such a photon gets into a superposition of the states “didn't pass through” / “passed through” on an anyhow rotated polarizing filter and the proportions of the states “didn't pass through” / “passed through” are equal.
+No matter how a polarizing filter is rotated, such a photon gets into a superposition of the states “didn't pass through” / “passed through” on it, and the proportions of the states “didn't pass through” / “passed through” are equal.
 In other words, this photon has the property “it passes through a polarizing filter with half the probability no matter how the polarizing filter is rotated”.
 Is it possible to distinguish this property by measuring?

 When we can examine one photon only, we can learn very few about it by measuring.
-We have only one opportunity to put a somehow rotated polarizing filter in the path of the photon and to measure whether the photon passed or didn't pass through.
+We have only one opportunity to rotate a polarizing filter somehow, put it in the path of the photon, and measure whether the photon passed or didn't pass through it.